drcjar/covid-19-cxh-slides/covid-19-cxh-slides.md

 #

-- Demand for hospital admission and ITU will shortly outstrip supply; [overall case fatality rate is probably around 1%](https://www.cebm.net/global-covid-19-case-fatality-rates/) (rates are higher for older people and those with comorbidities, country figures depend on case definition and how much testing is done; note also infection fatality rate is lower since some people are infected but never become symptomatic and so never become a case).
+- Pandemic is putting pressure on NHS services; [overall case fatality rate is probably around 1%](https://www.cebm.net/global-covid-19-case-fatality-rates/) (rates are higher for older people and those with comorbidities, country figures depend on case definition and how much testing is done; note also infection fatality rate is lower since some people are infected but never become symptomatic and so never become a case).

 #